Must-experience saunas in Lakeland

 The Finnish word “saana” means “sauna” when pronounced in the Savonian dialect.
 Situated on the shores of Lake Kallavesi in Kuopio, Saana is a recent addition to Finland’s modern public sauna scene.
 It features three separate saunas – including a smoke one – an indoor hot tub, waterfall showers, two outdoor swimming pools, and the opportunity to try open-water swimming year-round.
 The restaurant serves locally sourced food and boasts picture-perfect views of magnificent Kallavesi.

-Credits: Wille Markkanen
+Credits: Saana | Wille Markkanen

 Saunaravintola Kuuma, Tampere